Q14. I write in pencil?

 - During the period of remarking your test results cannot be used to apply for a university or to be sent to an immigration office.

-- For those whose scores remain the same we will return the original Test Report Form to the candidate and there will be no refund.
+- For those whose scores remain the same we will return the original Test Report Form to the test taker and there will be no refund.

 - You can apply for the Remark only at the Test Centre you took the IELTS Test.（This Test Centre is “Japan Study Abroad Foundation (JP112)”）

 Please provide your full detailed contact address, including PO Box and daytime telephone number on the “Enquiry on Results Form”.
 You can download this from here.

 Send the completed Enquiry on Results Form, receipt of payment and the original Test Report Form and post it to IELTS Official Test Centre.

 You can make payments to the following bank account.